 Sustainability Competencies (CDS) are voluntary based activities, achievable by all Ca' Foscari students and entitled of 1 extra-curriculum credit and an Open Badge.

-All the activities carried out by the student will tackle a theme approved by the representative teacher that will lead the student taking into account the presented proposal and its general coherence.
+All the activities carried out by the student will tackle a theme approved by the contact professor that will lead the student taking into account the presented proposal and its general coherence.

 Exemples of themes